Passing a completely liquid stool frequently can be dangerous.

 Many medications such as antibiotics, chemotherapy, antacid with magnesium and laxative can cause loose stools.

-This account for the most cases of diarrhea (watery diarrhea).
+This accounts for most cases of diarrhea (watery diarrhea).
 Diarrhea is the symptom of infections caused by a host of bacterial, viral and parasitic organisms, most of which are spread by feces-contaminated water or from person-to-person as a result of poor oral hygiene.

 There are three clinical types of diarrhea: